dagster-io/dagster/examples/assets_machine_learning/machine_learning_example/README.md

 In this example, we use the Hacker News titles to predict the number of comments on a story.

-Benefits of using Dagster for Machine Learning :
+Benefits of using Dagster for machine learning:
 - Dagster makes iterating on machine learning models and testing easy, and it is designed to use during the development process.
 - Dagster has a lightweight execution model means you can access the benefits of an orchestrator, like re-executing from the middle of a pipeline and parallelizing steps while you're experimenting.
 - Dagster models data assets, not just tasks, so it understands the upstream and downstream data dependencies.